 Every year, thousands of youths compete to join the ranks of the Gurkhas.
 The process is grueling, and typically only 126 people are selected as new members each round.
 Applicants must be young men between 17 and 21, and are tested on their strength, endurance, stamina, determination, speed, and mental acuity.

 Prospects are put through a series of grueling exercises.
 They must do 12 rapid pull-ups.
-They must do 70 rapid sit ups.
+They must do 70 rapid sit-ups.
 There’s rope climbing, swimming, constant running, camp set-up, and many other tasks and challenges.
-And then there's the infamous doko race, in which aspiring soldiers run uphill with a wicker basket (doko) filled with 25 kg (about 55 pounds) of sand on their backs.
+And then there's the infamous doko race, in which aspiring soldiers run uphill with a wicker basket (doko) filled with 25 kilograms (about 55 pounds) of sand on their backs.